"False"

 Nordin, Therese; Rosenberg, Lena; Nilsson, Ingeborg

-I teach approximately 20% of my position, with a particular focus on research methodology, especially qualitative methods.
-I am the course coordinator for an undergraduate course in research methodology and am responsible for students’ very first teaching session in scientific methods as early as the second week of the programme.
-Thereafter, I meet students repeatedly across almost every term in teaching related to scientific reasoning and evidence.
+I teach approximately 20% of my position, with a particular focus on research methodology and scientific thinking, especially within qualitative methods.
+I am course coordinator for an undergraduate course in research methods and am responsible for students’ very first introduction to scientific methodology already in the second week of the program.
+I then meet students repeatedly across almost every semester in teaching related to scientific reasoning and evidence.
+I am also part of a broader collegial effort to establish scientific thinking as a continuous thread throughout the program, where we develop structures for progression and coherence between courses.

-I supervise students at both undergraduate and advanced levels, in bachelor’s and master’s theses, within my own research projects as well as in students’ independent work.
-I also teach research methodology at both undergraduate and advanced levels.
+I supervise students at both undergraduate and advanced levels, including bachelor’s and master’s theses, both within my own research projects and in students’ independent work.
+I am also involved in developing assessment criteria for qualitative master’s theses, with a focus on making quality visible across the entire research process, particularly in relation to reflexivity, methodological choices, and analytical depth.